Hardware-SaaS · IoT · Warehouse Logistics

 GO-TO-MARKET STRATEGY

-The 3PL Offensive: Rather than waiting, we took the verified pilot data directly to the domestic enterprise market, capturing the 3PL sector that competitors ignored.
+The 3PL Offensive: I drove the pivot: took the verified Amazon pilot data directly to the domestic enterprise market, targeting the 3PL sector that global competitors had priced out.
+Fleet scaled to 100+ units — the company's best-selling product.

 100+ Units Deployed Domestically